 \subsection{Graph of the Partition}

-For a given partition $P$ and the list of pairs of sub-regions and corresponding densities $\{r_i, d(r_i)\}_{i = 1}^n$ as in \eqref{eq1}, we build a graph $G$ based on the adjacency of sub-regions and each sub-region is a node on the graph.
+For a given binary partition $\mathcal{B}$ and the list of pairs of sub-cubes and corresponding densities $\{r_i, d(r_i)\}_{i = 1}^l$ as in \eqref{eq1}, we build a graph $G$ based on the adjacency of sub-regions and each sub-cube is a node on the graph.
 The algorithm to determine the adjacency of sub-region $i, j$ is:

-$G$ is constructed by connecting adjacent sub-regions.
-When $G$ has $k > 1$ connected components $\{c_1, c_2, ..., c_k\}$, a ``virtual region'' $r$ is added into $G$ with density zero and it connects the region in each $\{c_i\}_{i = 1}^k$ with lowest density in order to make $G$ connected.